Lamput

 Lamput is an Indian animated television series of shorts created by Vaibhav Kumaresh and produced by Vaibhav Studios for Cartoon Network India and Asia.
-The series consists of shorts ranging between 18 seconds and 3 to 5 minutes in length, as well as some 7-minute specials and three 11-minute specials from Season 4.
-The title character is a gooey, orange creature named Lamput who has escaped from a laboratory and gets chased by the scientists Specs and Skinny.
+The series consists of shorts ranging from 18 seconds to 3 to 5 minutes, as well as some 7-minute specials and three 11-minute specials from Season 4.
+The title character is a gooey, orange creature named Lamput who has escaped from a laboratory and is chased by the scientists Specs and Skinny.

 Synopsis

 Lamput is a gooey, orange creature who has escaped the laboratory of Specs and Skinny.
 They try to catch Lamput, but never succeed in their endeavors due to his shapeshifting ability.